jaworiwanow/troparion/readme.md

 ## Documentation
 A (in time to be improved) documentation of the package can be found [here](https://jaworiwanow.github.io/trop/trop.html)

-Additionally, a documentation of the development approach can be found[here](https://jaworiwanow.github.io/troparion/intro.html).
+Additionally, a documentation of the development approach can be found [here](https://jaworiwanow.github.io/troparion/intro.html).
 ## Screenshots
 ![](docs/screenshots/Screenshot1.png)
 ![](docs/screenshots/Screenshot2a.png)